jackdunsford/gnar-respiratory-analysis/README.md

 By default, the code will output three figures for each stage, IC breath correction (ignoreic in settings will tell the code to ignore erroneous peaks), raw flow/volume and corrected volume for the breaths, and the FV loop inside the MEFV curve.

 The code will also output four excel files with the processed/averaged data for each stage, average FV loop for each stage, the composite MEFV curve, and spirometry data based on the MEFV curve.

+## Analytical details
+### MEFV curves
+Using graded FVC manoevers before and after exercise, the mefv_curve function in **spirometry.py** creates a composite MEFV curve by taking the highest flow achieved at each lung volume to account for bronchodilation and thoracic gas compression.
+### IC drift correction
+The code corrects for drift in the volume signal by adjusting a line of best fit through end expiratory points to 0.
+Erroneous breaths can be ignored from line of best fit calculation in **settings.py** by writing the file name and what breath number should be ignored.

+## Future directions
+* Work of breathing measurements using esophageal and transdiaphragmatic pressures using pressure-volume integration, Hedstrand, Otis, and Modified Campbell methods.
+* Diaphragm EMG analysis including removal of ECG atrifacts